mbottini/domletters/README.md

 ## Build and Run

-(*These instructions are for a compiled language like C++.
-For an interpreted language like Python, delete these instructions and use those below.*)

-To build the program, type `make`.
-This will use the file named `Makefile` to compile the program.
+To build a standalone JAR, type

+    lein uberjar

-To run the program once it is built, say
+To run the program through Leiningen once it is built, type

-    ./domletters <input.txt

-where `input.txt` is the input file to be processed.

-## Build and Run

-(*These instructions are for an interpreted language like Python.
-For a compiled language like C++, delete these instructions and use those above.
-Note that your script should be marked executable and set up to run on a Linux box using a standard interpreter: for example, in Python the first line should be something like `#!/usr/bin/python3`.*)

-To run the program, say

-    ./domletters <input.txt
+    lein run < PATH

-where `input.txt` is the input file to be processed.
+where `PATH` is the path to some input file.

+Alternatively, you can run the uberjar with the Java JRE.

+    java -jar target/uberjar/domletters-0.1.0.standalone.jar < PATH

 ## Example

-When run using the file `sentence.txt` in this distribution, the program will produce a dominant letter count of 20.
-When run on `swift.txt` it will produce 71.
+    $ lein run < resources/sentence.txt
+    20
+    $ lein run < resources/swift.txt
+    71

 ## Acknowledgements